All Episodes

 dan friesen

-He's a professor of linguistics.
+You know, he's a professor of linguists.

 alex jones

-And he's written books like Manufacturing Consent, an excellent video, also called, titled Manufacturing Consent.
+And he's written books like Manufacturing Consent, an Excellent Video, also called titled Manufacturing Consent.

 And it goes into how they stage things.

-They will have a supposed debate on television, but the people debating are actually on the same side.
+How they will have a supposed debate on television, but the people debating are actually on the same side.

-They're just debating the exact implementation by just a few degrees, giving you the psychological illusion that there's really some type of difference so that in your mind, you're going to fall in supposedly either phony camp being steered in the direction they wish.
+They're just debating the exact implementation by just a few degrees, giving you the psychological illusion that there's really some type of difference, so that in your mind, you're going to fall in supposedly either phony camp being steered in the direction they wish.

-Now that's how I put it.
+Now, that's how I put it.

 dan friesen